C6Sucrose/C6Sucrose/README.md

 ## Hello!

-I'm **Huraira Ali**, a passionate developer with a focus on AI, game development, and Fintech on the side.
+I'm **Huraira Ali**, a passionate developer with a focus on AI, Robotics, and some Game Development/Fintech on the side.
 I am doing my Bachelors in AI.
 I am mostly self-taught with experience in multiple programming languages and frameworks, continuously learning and growing in my field.
 I enjoy working on interesting projects that challenge my abilities and expand my knowledge.

 ## Skills & Technologies